How to support a child with anxiety

 The following signs of anxiety are common in young children:

-• Sleeping problems.
+• Sleep problems.
 They have a hard time falling or staying asleep.
-They refuse to go to bed or won’t sleep alone.
-They often have nightmares.
+They may refuse to go to bed or sleep alone.
+They may also have frequent nightmares.

 • A constant need for reassurance.
-They seek to be near their parents constantly.
+An anxious child seeks to be near their parents constantly.

 Helping an anxious child